[kernel][s390x] Occasional failures due timeout

 But the question why it is slow and freeze remains.
 I'd be really happy if somebody more experienced in controllers could have look at the tests themselves and find whether the test is too crazy or it's really problem with our s390x kernel.

-#9 Updated by pvorel over 2 years ago
+#9 Updated by pvorel almost 3 years ago

 Just for a record what we use now: